The Wind that Wanders

 Now that I have successfully rationalised my need to procrastinate, let me get to the point.

 A few weeks ago N and I were talking about our childhood and the places we lived.
-The conversation left us wondering where our childhood friends are, and we did find a few online- via her social media.
+The conversation left us wondering where our childhood friends were, and we did find a few online- via her social media.

 Fast forward to last Friday, one of my childhood friends, who also happens to be N’s friend on Facebook messages her asking about a photo she had clicked, and slowly the conversation leads to a seemingly innocuous inquiry about my wellbeing; and him casually mentioning that I one of his earliest childhood friends.
 Before I could intercept her response, N quickly replied to him that I had asked about him too, recently; and I too have happened to mention that we used to be friends.
-He went ahead and asked if I’m on Facebook( referring by the nickname that only a few are allowed to use)/WhatsApp to which she responded negatively.
+He went ahead and asked if I was on Facebook( referring by the nickname that only a few are allowed to use)/WhatsApp to which she responded negatively.
 His curiosity had intrigued me and I told her to give him my Instagram profile.
 Soon he DM-ed me on Instagram.

-Anyway, regardless of my doubts that he may be friends with my college mates whom I have cut all ties with, I went ahead and talked to him.
+Regardless of my doubts that he may be friends with my college mates with whom I have cut all ties, I went ahead and talked to him.
 When I reconnected with him, it felt like I was reconnecting with a part of myself that was long lost and forgotten.
-It was nice to get back a piece of my fragmented memories of my childhood.
-In the past couple of days, I could recollect a few more things from my childhood.
-Some of them were so horrible and traumatic that they left me sleepless for a night; reliving the bad memories.
-But I have to admit, some of them were warm and fond.
+It was nice to retrieve a fragment of my childhood memories.

-I am choose the good.
+And I choose the good.

 Share this post